 - Turn down the noise and light in your room.
 As these will decrease the release of melatonin hormone which helps us feel relaxed and sleepy.
 Dim lights however would work fine if you are unable to sleep in dark.

 - Comfortable bedding is necessary.
-Avoid using fabric like that of polyester which traps moisture and heat, making it difficult to sleep.
+Avoid using fabric like polyester which traps moisture and heat, making it difficult to sleep.
 Using natural fabrics such as silk, cotton, linen, wool and bamboo would be better.

 - The mattress should be comfortable and not shaky.
 Worn out or uncomfortable mattress makes it extremely hard to sleep as it’ll give you chronic pain and other sleeping issues which would become worse over time.